gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

       `${library.name}SharedLibrary`.
     - Add a rule that adds a compile task for each `SharedLibraryBinary` instance added to the `binaries` container.
 The task should be called `${binary.name}`.

-Note: there's a breaking change here, as the name of the compile task added by the C++ plugins will have changed.
+*Note*: there's a breaking change here, as the name of the compile task added by the C++ plugins will have changed.

 ## User visible changes